 5. How does insurance work with mental health therapy?

 7. Have you been in therapy yourself?
 If so, how long?

-8. Is it possible to reach you after hours in the event of an emergency or crisis?
-If so, how?
+8. How do I reach you in the event of an emergency or crisis?

 9. Do you receive regular supervision on your cases or belong to a peer supervision group?